programmer-dream/whmcs_api/README.md

 # Server setup

-- Make sure the location hosting the app and the server are the same time (for the autoauth)
+- Make sure the location hosting the app and the server are the same time (for the autoauth) For this item there needs to be the following:
+    - 1. A hostname (E.g. demowhserver.educationhost.co.uk
+    - 2. An account setup that is a reseller (demo.educationhost.co.uk)
+    - 3. An account setup for the application

+- Ensure Cloud linux with node selector is installed
 - Setup a reseller user in WHM
 - Add API Token to the reseller account - Make sure the api access allows access to packages
 - Setup a package in WHM - make sure a module is assigned (cpanel and package)